 The industry is also moving to make the product more accessible to would-be consumers, in terms of ease of use and lowering the barrier to entry.
 The industry has to meet consumers where they already are, rather than expecting consumers to automatically feel comfortable with marijuana culture and language.
 For example, consumers are more likely to use a topical cream for knee pain rather than light a joint, because they’re already accustomed to using creams.
 In another example, Canadian brand Tokyo Smoke created five “intents” or experiences, based on how a consumer would like to feel—ranging from “Go” to “Pause”—which make use of clear, easy-to-understand language about the effects and uses of the products.

 To create a cannabis product that consumers are proud to display and use in their living room, rather than hide away in a back closet, brands must elevate the experience of using cannabis.
 Branding, packaging and messaging will play a critical role in creating products and accessories that are beautifully designed to intrigue and excite consumers.
-A thoughtfully designed and easy to use vape pen or cannabis-infused gummies will likely greatly lower the barrier to trial for consumers compared to the experience of a distinctly smelly, hazy college dorm room.
+A thought product design or cannabis-infused gummies will likely greatly lower the barrier to trial for consumers compared to the experience of a distinctly smelly, hazy college dorm room.